MerceaOtniel/merceaotniel.github.io/_pages/informaticsolympiadsecond.md

 ---

-Informatics Olympiad, county phase, in 2015
+Awarded in the Informatics Olympiad, county phase, in 2015